What is Council?

 To change Policy or By-Laws, follow these easy steps!

-- E-mail your track-changed copy of the Policy/By-Law you are changing to the Director of Governance (firstname.lastname@example.org) for 2:00 pm the Sunday before council.
-You must also include a motion asking council to approve of the changes you want to make.
-It should look like the following:
+2. E-mail your track-changed copy of the Policy/By-Law you are changing to the Director of Governance ([email protected]) for 11:59 pm the Thursday before council.

 WHEREAS, (reason #1 for changing policy/by-laws)